 In the prepper community, we call these situations an “SHTF” event.
 That stands for “$hit Hit The Fan (Or Stuff Hit The Fan if you prefer)”

 - A localized event such as a severe storm, blizzard, chemical release, forest fire, flooding, volcano, earthquake, active shooter, riots, etc.

 - Or it could mean a personal SHTF event such as a house fire, job loss, death in the family, severe injury or illness, mother-in-law visit, etc.

-- Of course, there are the rare but devastating national or international SHTF events such as an epidemic, pandemic, war, terrorist attacks, widespread hacks, large grid-down situations, etc.
+- Of course, there are rare but devastating national or international SHTF events such as an epidemic, pandemic, war, terrorist attacks, widespread hacks, significant grid-down situations, etc.

 You must understand the “why” behind your prepper pantry.
 Consider potential SHTF events that could affect you and your location.
 Now decide which are more likely and what the dangers are.

 For example, in the more likely events, could you lose power?
 Water?
 Transportation?
 Will the stores close or have shortages?
 Could there be a run on the banks?
 Is violence or riots possible?
 Will you be able to stay in your home?
 Will you HAVE to stay home?
 Can you work?
 Can your kids go to school?
 Will your home heat or air be interrupted?
 Will news and information continue to flow, as bad as it already is?
 Do you need to worry about attacks on your home?

 Was that scary – thinking like that?
 Those fears dissipate once you’re prepared.

 Don’t worry if you don’t have all the answers right now.
 This is prepping for beginners.
 You’re not supposed to have all the answers.
 That’s why you’re here.
 Just give it some thought.
 We can always pivot when necessary.

 See The Previous Step, Why You Should Become A Prepper, if you missed it.